bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

     baseline files will be in a subfolder of :bokeh-tree:`bokehjs/test/baselines/`.

     Use the BokehJS :ref:`devtools server <devguide_bokehjs_development_devtoolsserver>`
     to review your local test results.
-Optionally, you can use any png viewer to inspect the generated png files.
+Optionally, you can use any PNG viewer to inspect the generated PNG files.
 Adjust your testing code until the test's visual output matches your expectations.

 3. Generate CI baselines and commit test: